 School Garden Grants

-Thank you for your interest in applying for one of Florida Agriculture in the Classroom’s School Garden Mini Grants!
+Thank you for your interest in applying for one of Florida Agriculture in the Classroom’s School Garden Grants!

 The grants will be awarded on a first‐come, first‐serve basis to those who meet all of the grant requirements.
 The guidelines for the grant are below.
 Please note multiple teachers from the same school cannot apply for the grant, only one grant recipient per school.